milosptr/devolution/index.md

 what_can_we_do_for_you_:
   title: What can we do for you?
   offers:
+  - title: Infra tooling
+    description: |-
+      We can help you to build chain of Infrastructure/DevOps tools that are needed for running smooth operations & processes - this includes (but not limited to) tools for CI/CD, monitoring, tracing, observability, logging, orchestration, secrets management tools, IaC (Infrastructure as a Code) tools.

+      Also if you have a need for unique and purpose specific infrastructure tool we can build it for you.
   - icon: "/images/compass.svg"
     title: Architecture
     description: Work together with our team of engineers to come up with the appropriate